L'homologation VASP est-elle nécessaire pour votre fourgon aménagé ? - Vanlife-Store

 It is important to note that neither the DREAL nor the technical inspection will sanction you, whether you keep or remove the partition.
 This decision essentially depends on your INSURANCE!

-The consequences at the technical inspection
+Consequences at the technical inspection level

 Is VASP approval mandatory for a van?

 VASP approval is necessary if your converted van meets specific criteria.
-This ensures that the vehicle complies with safety and usage standards.
+This ensures the vehicle complies with safety and usage standards.

 What criteria require VASP approval?